Home » Parish Council » Local Initiatives » Management Companies

 Local Initiatives

-Management Companies – A Quick Guide for New Home Buyers
+Management Companies – A Home Buyers Guide

-Homeowners on some housing estates in Bishop’s Tachbrook might pay charges for managing and maintaining shared areas, such as roads and open spaces.
-These charges are usually known as ‘estate rent charges’ and are typically payable annually.
-The requirement to pay will be set out in documents signed by the homeowner before they move into their property.
+Some homeowners on new housing estates are required to pay charges for the management and maintenance of shared areas such as roads and green spaces.
+These charges are known as estate rent charges and are typically payable annually.

 What to Expect